Skip to content

 Pennsylvania distinguishes between full tort and limited tort coverage.
 Limited tort means you have a much harder time recovering non-economic damages (pain and suffering, emotional distress, loss of enjoyment of life) unless your injury is "serious" under the law.

-Many people don't even know which one they elected.
+Many people do not even know which one they elected.
 They chose the cheapest option when they bought the policy and moved on.
-That choice becomes critical if you're injured.
+That choice becomes critical if you are injured.

 Uninsured motorist coverage, underinsured motorist coverage, medical payments coverage.
 These coverages exist.
-They can be the difference between a claim that settles for fair value and one that doesn't settle at all.
-If you were hit by an uninsured driver and you don't have UM coverage, you're only suing someone who probably can't pay.
+They can be the difference between a claim that settles for fair value and one that does not settle at all.
+If you were hit by an uninsured driver and you do not have UM coverage, you are only suing someone who probably cannot pay.

 The practical fix: Know your policy.
-If you have limited tort and you're injured, understand what "serious injury" means under Pennsylvania law.
+If you have limited tort and you are injured, understand what "serious injury" means under Pennsylvania law.
 If you were hit by an uninsured driver, check what UM coverage you have.

 Mistake #5: Waiting Too Long

 Pennsylvania's statute of limitations for personal injury is two years from the date of injury.
-That sounds like a long time until it isn't.
+That sounds like plenty of time.
+It rarely is.

-If you're waiting until you settle your case in hopes you won't have to sue, you're gambling with your deadline.
-Don't wait until month 20 of a two-year window to hire a lawyer and realize something was lost.
+If you are waiting until you settle your case in hopes you will not have to sue, you are gambling with your deadline.
+Do not wait until month 20 of a two-year window to hire a lawyer and realize something was lost.

 The practical fix: Hire a lawyer sooner rather than later.
-You don't have to be at trial or even at settlement.
+You do not have to be at trial or even at settlement.
 But you need someone investigating the claim, preserving evidence, and meeting deadlines.

 Mistake #6: Exaggerating or Being Inconsistent